TanyaKomar/react-around-api-full/README.md

 # react-around-api-full

+The server's public IP address is 34.69.117.154.
+The domain name is tanyakomar.

 The API of "Around the U.S." with authorization and registration handled by the back-end server.

 This repository contains the full API of "Around the U.S." project that features user authorization and user registration and handles cards and users.
 Please add to this readme: